giantswarm/giantswarm-aws-account-prerequisites/README.md

 # giantswarm-aws-account-prerequisites
 This repo contains Terraform modules to prepare AWS accounts to run Giant Swarm clusters.

+## Migration from v1.x.x

+To migrate from version v1.x.x change the source of the module from "git@github.com:giantswarm/giantswarm-aws-account-prerequisites//tenant-aws-role" to "git@github.com:giantswarm/giantswarm-aws-account-prerequisites//aws-operator-role" and make sure to go trough (3.
+Control Plane and Tenant aws-operator Role)[#3-control-plane-and-tenant-aws-operator-role].

 ## Before starting

 Read the docs [here](https://docs.giantswarm.io/guides/prepare-aws-account-for-tenant-clusters/) and be sure we are fine in terms of AWS account limits.

 There are three modules in this repository:

 1) [Admin access](./admin-access) which provisions a role and a policy for our staff to be able to operate the infrastructure created by our automation in case of failures.

-2) [Control Plane AWS user](./control-plane-aws-user) which creates a user and a policy to be used for our automation to manage the infrastructure in the AWS account of the control plane.
+2) [aws-operator role](./aws-operator-role) which takes care of provisioning the role and policy to be assumed for the automation to create and manage resources on both the Tenant AWS account where clusters will run and the AWS account of the control plane.

-1) [Tenant AWS role](./tenant-aws-role) which takes care of provisioning the role and policy to be assumed for the automation to create and manage resources on the Tenant AWS account where clusters will run.
+3) [Control Plane AWS user](./control-plane-aws-user) which creates a user and a policy to be used for our automation to manage the infrastructure in the AWS account of the control plane.

 ## 1. Admin Access